loadedsith/alttpr-cli/readme.md

 Customization can be applied to `~/RetroPie/retropiemenu/alttpr-cli.sh` after installation.

 To see the new rom restart EmulatorStation after each run.
+This should be done automatically, but it is worth noting.

 SSH in to your Pi.